DRMALEK/Wildfire_Research_Resources/README.md

 - A repository to be used as a resource in the wildfire area like the detection, forecasting, and segmentation of wildfires 🔥, after the heart-breaking wildfires in Turkey ❤️

-- If there's anything you think should be included here, you can submit an issue and I'll check it out.

 ### Research 🔬
 | Title | URL
 |---|---|